Olazo101/EDM-Portfolio/Midterm Lab Task 2/README.md

 # Step 9 Here's the screenshot of my output before Data Cleaning and Preparation using POWER QUERY
 ![screenshot](images/before.PNG)

-# Step 10 Here's the screenshot of my output before Data Cleaning and Preparation using POWER QUERY
+# Step 10 Here's the screenshot of my output after Data Cleaning and Preparation using POWER QUERY
 ![screenshot](images/After.PNG)

 # STEP 11 Here's the screenshot of my QUERIES DEPENDENCIES and REFERENCE